Research shows that communities with active, effective library systems typically have a stronger community, business and economic climate.

 The Library hosts a variety of events throughout the year to raise funds, promote library awareness and provide services for children, families and adults.
 These events include After Hours @ the Library, our annual Summer Reading Extravaganza/Summer Reading Program and more.
 By becoming a sponsor, your organization helps provide critical programs while showing the community you care about literacy and learning.

-Volunteer and Matching Program
+Volunteer and Matching Programs

 If your company matches charitable contributions made by your employees and/or employees’ spouses or retirees, we encourage you to share with your employees how their gifts can be leveraged to help the Library.
-Employees from your organization can also join our staff in volunteering for special Library events.
+Employees from your organization can also join our staff in volunteering for special Library activities and events.

 Educational Improvement Tax Credit (EITC) Program